What’s the #1 thing people around the world fear the most?

 Tell a joke or two (but don’t force jokes if they’re not funny)

-Sure – a Bar/Bat Mitzvah is a very important and spiritual moment.
+Sure – a Bar/Bat Mitzvah celebration is an important, spiritual moment.
 But that doesn’t mean you have to be Mr/Mrs. Serious ALL the time.

 Relax, take it easy, and slip in a few jokes if you can.

-Note: if it’s a Bar/Bat Mitzvah party – even better… Some of your guests are probably drunk, so they’ll laugh even if your joke isn’t all that funny.
+Note: if it’s your Bar/Bat Mitzvah party – even better… Some of your guests are probably drunk, so they’ll laugh even if your joke isn’t all that funny.